-- must have a minimum 3.4 cumulative GPA at the conclusion of the fall term to be eligible for a faculty committee letter of recommendation. - will automatically receive the UIWSOM supplemental application.
+- must have a minimum 3.4 cumulative GPA after the fall term to be eligible for a faculty committee letter of recommendation. - will automatically receive the UIWSOM supplemental application.
 The \$50.00 supplemental fee is waived. - are guaranteed a Multiple Mini Interview (MMI).